 Steps for prolongation of the listing Details Step I Call for prolongation: Once per year, FiBL asks the company to confirm the listing for the following calendar year.
-See chapter 5.5 Step 2 Response to the call for prolongation: Companies have to complete the prolongation form and return it to FiBL, which will then issue an invoice.
-Once the invoice has been payed and the confirmation of payment has been sent to FiBL, the listing will be prolonged.
+See chapter 5.5 Step 2 Response to the call for prolongation: Companies have to complete the prolongation form and return it to FiBL.
 See chapter 5.5 Step 2A SIAN fertilizers register: In case of fertilizers, soil improvers, biostimulants and related products, companies have to extend the listing in the SIAN fertilizers register.
 The confirmation of this extension must also be sent to FiBL together with the prolongation forms.
-See chapter 5.4
+Step 3 Quality assurance See chapter 4.4

-Steps for prolongation of the listing Details Step 3 Quality assurance See chapter 4.4 Step 4 When FiBL has received all documents for prolongation, it will prolong the listing for one year.
+Steps for prolongation of the listing Details Step 4 When FiBL has received all documents for prolongation, it will prolong the listing for one year.
+Step 5 Payment of fees: FiBL will issue an invoice for the prolongation of the product(s).
+See chapters 4.2 and 6.1